-Single mode fibre is more efficient.
+Single-mode fibre is more efficient.
 It offers low dispersion, travels great distances without repeaters and has enormous information-carrying capacity.
 Multimode fibre is no longer the preferred method of optical telecommunications.
 The relatively large core of multimode fibre allows light pulses to zig-zag along many different paths.
 It is more suited to light sources larger than lasers, such as LED’s.

 Optical fibre is an ideal transmission medium for the following reasons:

 The only major disadvantage of optical fibre is its insulating properties.
 Metallic conductors need to be included to power repeater amplifiers required over long-distance fibre networks.
-However, these form the strengthening components that are necessary in the laying of fibre cables.
+However, these form the strengthening components that are necessary for the laying of fibre cables.
 Optical fibre is also costly and more difficult to join than conventional copper or coaxial cable.
-Fibre applications are many, and range from use in local area network sections where there is a high degree of electrical interference, to trans-continental and trans-oceanic telecommunications cables.
+Fibre applications are many, and range from use in local area network sections where there is a high degree of electrical interference, to transcontinental and trans-oceanic telecommunications cables.

 Multimode and Single-Mode Optical Fibres

 Two optical fibres categories with distinctive operational attributes are multimode and single-mode fibres.
-Within the multi-mode category, another important characteristic is between step index and graded index.
+Within the multi-mode category, another important characteristic is between step-index and graded-index.
 Further definition of fibres relates to physical size, optical performance, coatings and strength.

 Single-mode fibres have the very broadest bandwidth, lowest cost and lowest attenuation of any available optical fibre.
 Therefore, they are universally used in long-distance telephony and cable television applications.

-Optical performance of fibres is relatively standardized, in that the same optical characteristics may be found in fibres of the same type produced by several fibre manufacturers.
+The optical performance of fibres is relatively standardized, in that the same optical characteristics may be found in fibres of the same type produced by several fibre manufacturers.

 The physical characteristics of the fibre, however, are not necessarily uniform across the industry.